pg2455/pg2455.github.io/_posts/2025-07-01-many-faces-single-llm.md

 ### Deciding to enrich its own context

-What if I had given no instruction at all—just the task:
+What if I had given no instruction at all, just the task:

 > Explain the theory of relativity.
 You're free to take on any persona to make the explanation effective.